temizmustafa/factory-pattern-without-if-case/README.md

 <**ProjectName.Folder.Folder...ClassName**>

-Activator.CreateInstance creates a desired class with this parameter.
+Activator.CreateInstance creates a desired class with parameter or reading the configuration.

 ```csharp
 // DocumentFactory.cs